 The art and science of maximizing the percentage of website visitors that become customers or leads through quantitative testing.
 For more information, read Anvil’s conversion optimization article or download our Conversion Optimization Cheat Sheet.

-The first web page a visitor arrives at on a website.
-Landing pages are where visitors arrive when they click on a search result or online advertisement and should contain content relevant to the searcher’s query or ad text.
+Where visitors arrive when they click on a search result or online advertisement and should contain content relevant to the searcher’s query or ad text.

-The use of technology to generate, nurture, score and qualify leads using customized, multi-touch marketing communications tailored individually for each contact.
+The use of technology to generate, nurture, score, and qualify leads using customized, multi-touch marketing communications tailored individually for each contact.
 For more information, download our Marketing Automation Cheat Sheet.

 A process by which more than one component may be tested in a live environment.
-It can be thought of in simple terms as numerous split tests or A/B tests performed on one page at the same time.
+It can be thought of, in simple terms, as numerous split tests or A/B tests performed on one page at the same time.
 See A/B testing definition for more information.

 Search Engine Optimization

 What is an Algorithm?